Story

 Stop Cultivating and Start Communicating

 We really, truly don’t understand ‘cultivation.’
 We are in the business of saving, changing, and impacting lives.
-If you can help people understand your impact and they want to help then they don’t need cultivation -They need to be asked!
+If someone understands your impact, and they want to help, then they don’t need cultivation – they need to be asked.

-Here’s a simple story to emphasize the point.
+Here’s a simplified example to emphasize the point.
 Imagine that you and your prospect were walking around a lake and came upon a drowning child.
 What would that prospect do?
-It’s likely she would jump in, fully clothed, committed to saving the life of the child.
+It’s likely she would jump in immediately, fully clothed, committed to saving the child.
 And so would you.
-Try to imagine this same scenario where you would first try to spend years getting this person interested in saving children (read: cultivation.)
+We don’t even want to imagine this same scenario where you would first have to spend years getting the prospect interested in saving children (read: cultivation.)

-So if you’re actually saving or changing lives then you can’t really argue that cultivation is needed.
+So if you are actually saving or changing lives, then there’s no argument for the necessity of cultivation.
 The issue at hand is really much more about communication.
-That is, how you communicate your impact in such a way that is clear, concise and compelling.
+That is, are you communicating your impact in such a way that is clear, concise and compelling, that shows a clear connection between your work and the lives impacted?
 So clear, in fact, the prospect jumps on board (read: into the lake) to make a major investment in your impact.

 P.S.
 If you think this example is too simplistic or unrealistic, please know that this same example is what set into motion the greatest philanthropist of our era – We’ve altered the lake example somewhat but borrowed it from noted philosopher and ethicist Peter Singer who wrote an amazing article in the New York Times, “What Should a Billionaire Give – and What Should You?”
 In that article he also explains Bill Gates’ moment of clarity around impact that moved him to action.